-Fresh mature leaves of Anona squamosa and Tribulus terrestris were collected and washed in tap water.
-These leaves were then surface sterilised with 0.1% HgCl2 for 1-2 minutes and again washed twice in sterile distilled water to ensure that the traces of HgCl2 are removed and kept for drying in shade.
+Fresh leaves of Anona squamosa and Tribulus terrestris were collected and washed in tap water.
+These leaves were then surface sterilised with 0.1% HgCl2 for 1-2 minutes and again washed twice in sterile distilled water to ensure that the traces of HgCl, are removed and kept for drying in shade.
 The dried leaves were then ground into fine powder.
 10 g of the powder was extracted in 100 ml ethanol and distilled water using soxhlet apparatus.
 Then the extracts were kept at room temperature for complete evaporation of solvent and water.
-The residue was mixed in appropriate amount of DMSO (Dimethyl Sulphoxide) to get the stock solutions of different concentrations viz., 100, 200, 300, 400, 500 μg / μl and used for determining the effect on the growth of Gram negative Pseudomonas aeruginosa and Escherichia coli and Gram positive Staphyloccous epidermidis, Streptococcus agalactiae bacterial strains.
+The residue was mixed in appropriate amount of DMSO (Dimethyl Sulphoxide) to get the stock solutions of different concentrations viz., 100, 200, 300, 400 and 500μg/μl and stored in glass tubes at 4°C for further use in determining the effect on the growth of Gram negative Pseudomonas aeruginosa and Escherichia coli and Staphyloccous Gram positive epidermidis, Streptococcus agalactiae bacterial strains

-The required bacterial strains procured from National Chemical Laboratory (NCL), Pune were maintained on nutrient agar slants for use as test organisms.
-A loopful of 24 hrs old test organisms was added in 30 ml sterile nutrient broth for activation and shaken thoroughly to obtain uniform suspension.
+Gram negative and Gram positive bacterial strains procured from National Chemical Laboratory (NCL) Pune were maintained on Nutrient agar slants for use as test organisms.